lahtemir/WebUITesting_RobotFramework/README.md

 Actions:
 - Performs wanted actions in UI

 ToDo:
--Drags and Drops list items in order
+- Drags and Drops list items in order